sheikheddy/340PROJ/README.md

 ## Usage

-Just run python3 graph.py to start the program
+Just run `python3 graph.py` to start the program.
+Alternatively, use your favorite IDE.

 If you'd like to modify the graph, edit tempset3.txt (each entry is in the format source, dest, weight)

 ## Contact